Requirements for Personal Loans

 hand of a person filling out an application form

-Getting approved for a personal loan usually comes down to four things: your credit score, your income, your existing debt and your ability to verify it all with documents.
-Most lenders require a credit score of at least 580, steady income and a low debt-to-income ratio to qualify.
+Getting approved for a personal loan usually comes down to your credit score, your income, your existing debt and your ability to verify it all with documents.
+Most lenders require a good credit score or better, steady income and a low debt-to-income (DTI) ratio to qualify.
 You’ll also need to provide paperwork like pay stubs, tax forms and ID to complete your application.

 Key insights

-A credit score of at least 580 is usually required to qualify for a personal loan.
+You’ll usually need a good credit score or better to qualify for a personal loan.

 Jump to insight

-Most lenders require proof of income and may consider alternative revenue sources, like alimony or Social Security.
+Most lenders require proof of income, though they may consider alternative revenue sources.

 Jump to insight

-Lenders often deny applications if your debt-to-income ratio is above 43%.
+Lenders often deny applications if your debt-to-income ratio is too high.

 Jump to insight